Robert Kraft Visited ‘Massage’ Parlor Same Day As Patriots Vs Chiefs AFC Championship Game, Police Report Says

 The National Football League issued a statement on Monday saying that Kraft would not receive any sort of special treatment when the league considers disciplinary action against him, if it does.
 The NFL personal conduct policy “applies equally to everyone in the NFL,” the statement said, per ESPN.

 Kraft arrived at a Boston airport on a private jet on Monday morning, according to a New York Post report.
-Kraft was accompanied by Patriots future Hall of Fame quarterback Tom Brady, who was seen giving Kraft what The Post referred to as “a tender hug” on the airport tarmac, at about 9:30 a.m Eastern Time.
-Brady’s wife, supermodel Giselle Bunchden, was also on the flight, but The Post did not note whether she was seen interacting with Kraft in any way.
+Kraft was accompanied by Patriots future Hall of Fame quarterback Tom Brady, who was seen giving Kraft what The New York Post referred to as “a tender hug” on the airport tarmac at about 9:30 a.m Eastern Time.
+Brady’s wife, supermodel Giselle Bunchden, was also on the flight, but The New York Post did not note whether she was seen interacting with Kraft in any way.